First steps to troubleshooting an issue

 This is most likely an issue with your hosting’s default upload size.
 There are many articles out there to fix this issue.

-We have added one of the articles which we feel is better and easy to understand: http://www.wpbeginner.com/wp-tutorials/how-to-increase-the-maximum-file-upload-size-in-wordpress/
+We have added one of the article which we feel is better and easy to understand.

 Kindly follow the steps given in the article above.
 It should fix your issue.